kwaldenphd/job-screening-algorithm/README.md

 - Applicants that have at least 4 grades above 85
 - Applicants that have an average grade above 85

-<blockquote>QX: Work together to determine the cutoff points or critera for the first-pass cuts.
+<blockquote>Q1: Work together to determine the cutoff points or critera for the first-pass cuts.
 List your criteria and describe the decision making process used to arrive at those criteria.</blockquote>

-<blockquote>QX: Include code + comments for a Python program that implements your criteria.</blockquote>
+<blockquote>Q2: Include code + comments for a Python program that implements your criteria.</blockquote>

 Once you have a working program using the `example_list` data, run the program on the `allApps` data.

-<blockquote>QX: Roughly what percentage of applicants make it through the first-pass cuts?
+<blockquote>Q3: Roughly what percentage of applicants make it through the first-pass cuts?
 What are your thoughts on the effectiveness or efficacy of your algorithm?
 What would be your next step in continuing to develop or refine this algorithm?</blockquote>

 Code that can help you determine percentage of applicants that make it through first-pass cuts.
 ```Python